 Will we use Clickers?

-No. Clickers will not be used or tabulated in 2135A because:
+No. Clickers will never be used because:

-- it is a waste of precious time to wait for results to stream in during lectures; - it is unfair if students forget to bring them or if the professor forgets to use them consistently during each and every class; - there can be a possible misuse of clickers regarding attendance so it is easier to use a human being (me) to record attendance, especially given problems regarding full attendance, lateness, leaving early, etc. But I can make mistakes so email me if I miss recording your attendance and participation properly.
+- it wastes precious time to wait for results to stream in during lectures; - it is unfair if students forget to bring them or if the professor forgets to use them consistently during each and every class; - there can be possible misuse of clickers regarding attendance so it is safer to use human beings to record attendance.